-Use F8 to record a narrative explaining an order approving the stipulated agreement has been Document the noncustodial parent's obligations and list the child(ren) that entered. are within the court order.
+Use F8 to record a narrative explaining an order approving the stipulated agreement has been Document the noncustodial parent's obligations and list the child(ren) that are entered. within the court order.

 Voluntary Payments (Written Agreement/No Written Agreement)